 08Stability Shake Test

 Gently push the top corner.
 If it wobbles, the joinery is weak.
 Ensure your choice resists the kinetic stress of daily contact.
-High-quality pieces like the Cottage Road series are engineered for stability.

 Learn more: Joinery Junctions & Build Quality